We may get commissions for purchases made through links in this post.

 The Solution that Works for You and Your Cat

 Negative reinforcement can be very effective as a way to teach your cat what not to do.
-Hopefully this article has provided a better understanding of how negative reinforcement works and why some methods, such as water squirting and booby-trapping, should not be used.
+Hopefully, this article has provided a better understanding of how negative reinforcement works and why some methods, such as can shaking, water squirting and booby-trapping, should not be used.

-Remember you must always provide your cat with plenty of space, including appropriate vertical space for climbing and jumping.
-Only then implement the sticky surfaces method.
+Remember that you must always provide your cat with plenty of space, including appropriate vertical space for climbing and jumping.
+Only then can you implement the sticky surface method.
 Be consistent and give it time.
 Some cats can take up to three weeks to stop trying.

-It can be a longish journey, but we’re here for you!
+It can be a fairly long journey, but we’re here for you!